Steve Sarkisian: Personal life

-In April 2015, it was reported that Sarkisian and his wife filed for divorce.
+In April 2015, it was reported that Sarkisian and his first wife, Stephanie, filed for divorce.
 Sarkisian and his ex-wife have three children, two daughters and a son.
-Their names are Taylor, Ashley, and Brady.
-Sarkisian has since married Loreal Smith, a former collegiate track star and coach.
+Sarkisian married Loreal Smith, a former collegiate track star and coach, in 2020.
+Sarkisian and Smith announced they jointly filed for divorce in July 2024 but have since reconciled their differences.
+They have one son together.